alex-karpenko/git-events-runner/docs/intro/state.md

   But check for [know bugs](../bugs.md) before to avoid repeating.
 * I do my best to fix bugs and implement new features, but _delays are possible_.
 * _Contributors are welcome_, please create a Pull request with suggested changes.
+* _Changes to Custom Resources Definitions (CRD) are possible_, but probably with API version change as well.

 List of changes, plans and known bugs you can find in the [Development](../changelog.md) section.